 Before occupying a new or renovated building (including a building where the use is being changed or has been changed) you need:

-An occupation certificate can be obtained by making an application for an occupation certificate on Councils Occupation Certificate Application form below.
+An occupation certificate can be obtained by making an application for an occupation certificate.

 Your Consent Authority or Accredited Certifier issues the Occupation Certificate where required upon satisfactory completion of the proposed works in accordance with the terms of the approval.

 Building Code of Australia

 The Building Code of Australia (BCA) is administered by the Australian Building Codes Board (ABCB) on behalf of the Australian Government and State and Territory Governments.
 The BCA has been given the status of building regulations by all States and Territories.